 At Vay, we’re doing work that has never been done before.
 This comes with challenges, frustrations and failures along the way.
 We embrace these challenges through perseverance and innovation, delivering creative solutions to overcome them.

 At Vay, we work as a team and strive for a common goal.
 We celebrate diversity and encourage different opinions.
-Our teams and partners collaborate and communicate openly.
-Together we build, improve and grow.
+Our teams and partners communicate and collaborate openly.
+Together we build, improve, and grow.

 At Vay, everyone takes pride and commitment in their role for every task and every challenge.
 We are biased towards action and get behind the steering wheel, even when there is none.
 We are empowered to take initiative and drive it to completion.

 At Vay, we don’t just make things that work, we build products people love.
 We create unexpected and delightful moments for our riders.
-We design end-to-end experiences that leave a lasting impression.
+We design end-to-end experiences that leave a lasting expression.

 von der Ohe